JCEleanor/CSCI-210-notes/notes/WEEK3.md

 ## `grep`

+Search for pattern in each file and print matched lines

 - `-i` ignore case
 - `-c` return toal match count (**of lines**) instead of line contents
 - `-l` return the **names of matches files**, instead of line content